smouksassi/coveffectsplot/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a significant update adding a lot of new arguments of options for finer control of the plot and associated shiny app.
-Two
+* This is to add back two vignettes and code generation
 * some Notes from the previous builds on some platforms are false positives since these are used in the shiny app code and are required for it.

 ## Reverse dependencies